 PAX PROPTER VIM – “PEACE THROUGH POWER”

-The Port of Baltimore will be the site of the Commissioning Ceremony for the most powerful,
+The Port of Baltimore was the site of the Commissioning Ceremony for the most powerful,

 technologically-advanced, United States Destroyer in our history – USS ZUMWALT DDG 1000.

 The ship and crew are excited to make their way to their homeport of San Diego, CA!

 This FIRST IN CLASS ship introduces major innovations in design: stealth profile, small crew size,

 wave-piercing tumblehome hull, state-of-the-art electric propulsion and the latest long-range gun